 Another major hurdle for those who are considering setting up a will is that of having to discuss intimate life details with someone.
 This is especially true for those who don’t have an attorney and thus believe they’ll need to outline their lives to a stranger in order to complete the process of setting up a will.
 It’s an understandable concern, but one not typically based in reality.

-Today, there are online services that allow you to create a will without even having to leave the confines of your home.
+Today, there are online services that allow you to create a will without even having to leave the confines of your home (👋, we're Tomorrow!
+Nice to meet you!)
 For some (especially those with significant assets or complex estates), working with a professional may still be the best solution to ensure that nothing important is overlooked.

 3. They Don’t Feel Ready